dvdgeroconnell/pands-weekly-tasks/README.md

 This program uses the Newton method to estimate the approximate square root of a positive point number.
 It asks the user to specify the difference in the result between successive iterations at which the loop should exit.
-It prints out the square root and also the final delta between iterations.
+It prints the square root and accuracy (of the square), also the final delta between iterations.